 by Jennifer Ericsson and Bert Kitchen

 An owl hears sounds from its perch in a tree and asks, “Whoo goes there?”
-Always hoping the sound will be a mouse for its dinner, the owl patiently watches other nocturnal animals scurrying around, making noises.
+Always hoping the sound will be a mouse its dinner, the owl patiently watches other nocturnal animals scurrying around, making noises.
 Eventually he sees a mouse, who gets away.

 Out of Sight Till Tonight!: All About Nocturnal Animals